stgeorgeshurstville/bulletin/_docs/prayer.md

 ---
 **Prayer**

-Raise up your great power, Lord, and come among us to save us; that, although through our sins we are grievously hindered in running the race that is set before us, your plentiful grace and mercy may speedily help and deliver us; through the sufficiency of your Son our Lord, to whom with you and the Holy Spirit be honour and glory, now and for ever.
-Amen.
+Almighty God, you have given us your only Son to take our nature upon him and as at this time to be born of a virgin: grant that we, being born again and made your children by adoption and grace, may daily be renewed by your Holy Spirit; through our Lord Jesus Christ, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Amen

 **Special Prayer Points**